unification-com/docs/src/mainchain/guides/cloud/install-gc.md

 Give your VM instance a suitable name.

 1. Under "Machine Configuration", leave "General purpose" selected, along with "N1" for Series.
-2. For "Machine Type", we recommend at least `e2-medium`
+2. For "Machine Type", we recommend at least `e2-standard-2`
 3. In the "Boot Disk" section click the "Change" button
-4. Select "CentOS" as the operating system, and "CentOS 7" as the version Leave the disk size as default.
+4. Select "Ubuntu" as the operating system, and "Ubuntu 22.04 LTS" as the version Change the disk size to around 20Gb.
 Click the "Select" button.
 5. Click the "Management, security, disks, networking, sole-tenancy" link (under "Firewall").
 6. Click the "Security" tab.
 7. Copy your SSH public key into the input "Enter public SSH key".